Squidex/squidex-docs2/02-documentation/concepts/permissions.md

 There are some restrictions to the system:

 * When you assign permissions to a user manually, this user has to logout and login again, because these permissions are stored as claims in the cookie.
-* Even if a user has the admin permission (`squidex`) or permissions for alls apps (`squidex.apps`) he will not see them in the apps overview in the administration UI.
-A Squidex instance can have have thousands of apps (like our cloud) and the user interface is not designed for that.
-Either assign him an explicit to an app, like `squidex.apps.{app}` or enter the url manually.
+* Even if a user has the admin permission (`squidex`) or permissions for all apps (`squidex.apps`) he will not see them in the apps overview in the administration UI.
+A Squidex instance can have thousands of apps (like our cloud) and the user interface is not designed for that.
+Either assign them explicitly to an app, like `squidex.apps.{app}`, or enter the url manually.